 - Make sure the deadline is reasonable.
 Make it at very least one week and a half from the moment you send the invitations.
-As the deadline approaches, you can send to the experts who hasn’t replied a gentle reminder that they still have time to contribute.
+As the deadline approaches, you can send the experts who haven’t replied a gentle reminder that they still have time to contribute.
 They may have intended to reply but forgotten to do so.

-When you receive an answer add it in a document with the answer along with the bio, picture and social profiles of the contributor.
+When you receive an answer, add it in a document with the answer and the bio, picture, and social profiles of the contributor.
 You may also create a post on your blog and add the answer directly one by one as long as you receive it.

 Don’t forget to update your spreadsheet of participants so you will have a clear picture of who did send the contributions and who didn’t.
 Also, send immediately a thank you email to the contributor.
 Add that you will let them know when the roundup is live.

-The length of your roundup article depends on how many people you’ve invited to participate, and of course how many people actually respond as well.
+The length of your roundup article depends on how many people you’ve invited to participate, and of course, how many people respond as well.